MIT Summer Day Camp

 Early Arrival starts at 8:00 o'clock.

+Late stay starts at 4:00pm and ends at 5:30pm.
 In an attempt to ensure the safety of all campers, we must require identification from the individual picking-up your child from Late Stay.
 We currently require identification and a note giving permission for any individual other than the child's parent to pick-up a child from camp and Late Stay.
 This policy works well when your child's counselor has become familiar with the parent dropping off the child, but is not sufficient for Late Stay.
 Because different counselors care for your child during Late Stay, they may not know each child's parents.
 For this reason, we will request identification from mothers and fathers as well.

 Regular Drop-Off (9am) and Pick-Up (3:45pm)